 International law, as an absolute system, encapsulates several relative sub-systems.
 Therefore the normative notion of 'general principle' can be relativized in order to define the obligation of a subject towards all (erga omnes) the other subjects of a relative international legal system.
-However, according to unanimous literature, I confine this expression to general international law, whereas on the relative plane it is better to speak of 'obligations erga omnes partes' or 'erga omnes contractantes'.
-48
+However, according to unanimous literature, I confine this expression to general international law, whereas on the relative plane it is better to speak of 'obligations erga omnes partes' or 'erga omnes contractantes'.56

 Finally, I focus on the formal structure of general principles in the realm of absolute international law, taking into account the relative plan inasmuch as it is necessary to understand the general system.
 My enquiry is simple: the fundamental idea is to engage in a basic formal analysis of the structure of general principles in (international) law from the prescriptive viewpoint.
-I just intend to investigate what light a prescriptive formal approach can shed on general principles of (international) law, which should facilitate better understanding of how general principles, as obligations erga omnes, shape the configuration of the (international) legal system.49
+In other words, I analyse general principles of (international) law from a deontic network perspective.
+I just intend to investigate what light a formal and prescriptive (deontic network) approach can shed on general principles of (international) law.
+This should facilitate better understanding of how general principles, as obligations erga omnes, shape the configuration of the (international) legal system.57